anniev18/CS248A-Final-Project/PathTracerHandout.md

-# Stanford CS248A Assignment 3 (PathTracer)
+# Stanford CS248A: PathTracer Assignment

+__NOTICE:__ This assignment was __previously used__ as a programming assignment for Stanford CS248A: Computer Graphics.
+Beginning with the [winter 2026 instantiation of the course](https://cs248a.stanford.edu), the course moved on to a new set of assignments, but we are leaving these projects online for the general public to try.
+Stanford students taking CS248A should refer to website of the current course offering.

+## Documentation

-We have created a [Wiki](https://stanford-cs248.github.io/Cardinal3D/) that will be the primary source of information about this assignment.
-(This is the same wiki as assignment 2.)
-On that page in the section called ["Pathtracer"](https://stanford-cs248.github.io/Cardinal3D/pathtracer/) where you will find all the details about how what you need to implement, and tips/guidelines for implementing it.
+In this assignment you will implement a simple path tracer, beginning with ray-triangle intersection using a BVH, and ending with basic path-traced global illumination.
+The [Cardinal3D Wiki](https://stanford-cs248.github.io/Cardinal3D/) will be the primary source of information about this assignment.
+In the wiki, the section called ["Pathtracer"](https://stanford-cs248.github.io/Cardinal3D/pathtracer/) is where you will find all the details about how what you need to implement, and tips/guidelines for implementing it.
 The [render mode](https://stanford-cs248.github.io/Cardinal3D/guide/render/) section of the user guide documents how to use the renderer.

 This document only contains administrative details about building the starter code, grading, and submission.

 ## Due Date